 For extrinsic evaluation, we compare the effect of SenSim metric to mitigate the effect of unknown feature problem in supervised sentiment classification using synset replacement strategy as proposed by Balamurali et al. (2011).
-A classifier performs with lesser accuracy on a test set than on a training set due to the presence of features not seen during its training phase.
-To alleviate this, they propose to replace features not present in test set with similar features present in the training set using a similarity metric thereby reducing the difference between the feature distribution of the training and the test set.
-Our results show that SenSim based document level sentiment classifier performs better than other WordNet based metrics.
+Under this application of similarity metrics, authors propose to replace features not present in test set with similar features present in the training set using a similarity metric.
+Our results show that SenSim based document level sentiment classifier performs better than other Word-Net based metrics.